james-evolution/james-evolution/README.md

 ## Featured Projects 🏰

-### Evolution Extensions (Visual Studio Code)
+### Evolution Executor (Visual Studio Code)
-I've developed and published three free extensions to the Visual Studio Code marketplace.
-You can view them [here](https://marketplace.visualstudio.com/publishers/james-evolution).
-- Evolution Executor: A VS Code extension that enables users to quickly injecting React components at the caret position.
+A VS Code extension that enables users to quickly injecting React components at the caret position.
 It features a prebuilt library of template components for injection and also allows the user to inject their own components from their /components folder.
 It is designed to be project-aware, modular, and user-friendly for both template and user-created components.
 It automates the process of importing components and rendering them in JSX.

+This is published on Visual Studio Code's marketplace.
+You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=james-evolution.evolution-executor).

+### Evolution Injector (Visual Studio Code)
-- Evolution Injector: A VS Code sidebar extension for running terminal commands from a convenient button palette.
+A VS Code sidebar extension for running terminal commands from a convenient button palette.
 Ships with a curated library of common web development commands, and lets you build your own personalized command palette — organized with tags, searchable, and scoped to individual projects or your entire environment.

+This is published on Visual Studio Code's marketplace.
+You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=james-evolution.evolution-injector)

+### Evolution Themes (Visual Studio Code)
-- Evolution Themes: A collection of three handcrafted dark UI themes for Visual Studio Code.
+A collection of three handcrafted dark UI themes for Visual Studio Code.
 All themes leave syntax highlighting untouched, letting VS Code's built-in token colors handle code coloring while the themes style every UI surface.

+This is published on Visual Studio Code's marketplace.
+You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=james-evolution.evolution-themes)

 ### Evolution Theme Engine
 [![Evolution Theme Engine](https://img.shields.io/badge/github-repo-blue?logo=github)](https://github.com/james-evolution/evolution-theme-engine) [![Live Demo](https://img.shields.io/badge/live%20demo-1b9640)](https://evolution-theme-engine-demo.vercel.app/)